lceragioli/SELinuxIFCIL/README.md

 To verify the IFCIL-NuSMV configuration file run
 ```
-./IFCILverify IFCIL-NuSMV-config-file
+./IFCILverif IFCIL-NuSMV-config-file
 ```
 Where
- - `IFCILverify` : is the name of the executable
+ - `IFCILverif` : is the name of the executable
  - `IFCIL-NuSMV-config-file` : is the IFCIL-NuSMV configuration file to be verified, ontained using IFCILtoNuSMV

 ### Examples